JaehoonSong12/ydjs-projects/README.md

 - The game ends when all pickup items are collected, displaying a game over message.
 - The player can restart the game by pressing 'R' or quit by pressing 'ESC'.
 ## Code Changes
 The followings are the code changes highlighted for implementation of the modifications.
+In `./Assets/Objects/Controllers`
 - **Restart Functionality:** Check the `Update()` method in the `Player.cs` script for the implementation of restarting the game.
 - **Game Over Conditions:** Look for the `isPaused` variable and collision with pickup items in the `Player.cs` script to understand game over conditions.
 - **Player Score Tracking:** Check the `OnTriggerEnter()` method in the `Player.cs` script for updating the player's score.